tagener-noisu/bencoder/README.md

 2. `require "bencoder"`
 3. `Bencoder.decode("l3:foo3:bare") # => ["foo", "bar"]`
 4. `Bencoder.encode({year: 1984}) # => "d4:yeari1984ee"`
+5. Also you can apply monkey patches and use method `to_bencode` on an object
-5. You can parse torrent files with it; just don't forget to open them in a binary mode
+6. You can parse torrent files with it; just don't forget to open them in a binary mode

 ## Installation
 1. Download or clone